EIT: Enhanced Interactive Transformer: Experiments Results

-We also test the effectiveness of \textsc{Eit} on abstractive summarization task, a task relying on the ability of modeling long dependency.
-We select a widely used corpus: CNN/DailyMail dataset which consists of 287K training documents.
-We perform shared BPE operations with a size of 30K on all the training data.
-Our models are all under base configuration, e.g., embedding dimension, hidden dimension, $M$ are set to 512, 2048 and 8, respectively.
-The detailed architecture setups, training setups and evaluation setups are presented in Appendix \ref{Appendix:Experimental_Setups}.

-\paragraph{Results} Table \ref{tab:abstract} shows RG-1, RG-2 and RG-L of different models.
-We can see both \textsc{Eit} and \textsc{E-Eit} can outperform the standard Transformer by a large margin with scores of 41.62 ROUGE-1 points, 18.70 ROUGE-2 points and 38.33 ROUGE-L points.
-Compared with other strong baselines, our \textsc{Eit} and \textsc{E-Eit} can still show superiority on these datasets in terms of ROUGE-1 points, e.g., \textsc{Eit} surpasses \textsc{Surface}, \textsc{Dman} and \textsc{Bottom-up} by 0.62, 0.64 and 0.40 in terms of ROUGE-1 points, respectively.
+Table \ref{tab:abstract} shows results on the test set of CNN-DailyMail.
+We can see \textsc{Eit} can achieve scores of 41.62 ROUGE-1 points, 18.70 ROUGE-2 points and 38.33 ROUGE-L points, outperforming the standard Transformer by 0.78, 0.70 and 0.75 in terms of ROUGE-1, ROUGE-2 and ROUGE-L points, respectively.
+Compared with other strong baselines, our \textsc{Eit} can still show superiority on these datasets in terms of ROUGE-1 points, e.g., \textsc{Eit} surpasses \textsc{Surface}, \textsc{Dman}, \textsc{Bottom-up}, Talking-Head by 0.62, 0.64, 0.40 and 0.36 in terms of ROUGE-1 points, respectively.
+Notably, our \textsc{E-Eit} can achieve comparable performance with \textsc{Eit}.